For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 Also, the quality of the rubber grommet could have been better.
 Because if it comes off, it could cause the metal ring to catch the pulley, preventing the cable to go back to its original position.

-Apart from a couple of inconveniences that could be solved with a few practical tips and tricks, this power rack is a pretty nice unit for strength training that even provides you the benefit of a lat-pull.
+Apart from a couple of inconveniences that could be solved with a few practical tips and tricks, this power cage is a pretty nice unit for strength training that even provides you the benefit of a lat-pull.
 We liked how it fared for us and in our opinion, makes a good addition to any home gym.

-5. Titan T-2 Series Short Power Rac
+5. Titan T-2 Series Short Power Cage

 The Titan T-2 Short Power Rack is designed to fit and work efficiently in short-ceiling rooms, going as low as 6 ft in height.
 It offers all the benefits of performing bench press, military press, squats, dips, shrugs or curls.